Austin Jail Release Attorney

 If you miss court by mistake, it is important to rectify the situation as soon as possible.
 If you act soon enough, an attorney can request that your bond be reinstated without penalty.
 However, if you wait months or longer, the result is likely to be worse.
 The bondsman – or in the case of PR bonds, Travis County Pre-trial Services can file a civil suit against you for the remaining amount of bond.
 There is sometimes the option to settle the civil suit for a lower dollar amount.
 It is important to hire a veteran Austin criminal defense attorney before reinstating your bond to potentially avoid a long sit in jail before the matter is handled.

 In Travis County, it is possible to request a bond reduction if the initially set amount is unaffordable.
+Texas law guarantees the right to bail except in capital murder cases.
 Typically, attorneys do this by filing a Motion for Bond Reduction.
 The judge considers various factors before approving a reduction in bail amount.
 These include the nature and severity of the alleged crime, the defendant’s previous criminal history, the potential risk of the defendant not appearing at court hearings, and their ties to the community.
 It’s recommended to seek the assistance of an experienced criminal defense attorney when filing a bond reduction.
-The judge has wide discretion to set the bail amount.
-Good criminal attorneys can get it lowered.

 Walk Through